Crossing the Conversational Chasm: A Primer on Natural Language Processing for Multilingual Task-Oriented Dialogue Systems: Existing Methods and Resources for Multilingual

 \subsection{End-to-End Dialogue}

 Lately, end-to-end dialogue modelling has emerged as a promising alternative to modular \tod.
 Most of the algorithms fall within the sequence-to-sequence (seq2seq) framework, reading user utterances in input and generating system responses in output \shortcite{wen2017network,madotto2018end2endknowledge,ham2020end2endgpt}.
 Unfortunately, training reliable seq2seq models demands extensive supervision, making end-to-end dialogue systems data-hungry.
 However, collecting task-oriented dialogues is much more expensive and laborious than collecting open-domain conversations for training chatbots.
 As a result, only a few monolingual end-to-end \tod system have been developed in languages other than English, such as Chinese \shortcite{zhu2020crosswoz,quan2020risawoz}.
+Future work should also look into different flavours of E2E modelling in multilingual context, e.g., distinguishing between (i) \textit{strict E2E} models, where the system leverages only natural dialogue texts, and (ii) \textit{weak E2E} models, where the system is additionally allowed to rely on intermediate dialogue annotations (e.g., dialogue states and dialogue acts).

-We list the available datasets for non-English e2e \tod in Table \ref{table: multi e2e}.
+Finally, we list the available datasets for non-English e2e \tod in Table \ref{table: multi e2e}.
 Although this survey concentrates on \tod, we additionally list available datasets for multilingual open-domain dialogue in the Appendix.